wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 ::::: columns
 ::: {.column width="50%"}
 -   **ANOSIM Results Interpretation:**
-    -   **R = 0.5082** : This indicates "good"nseparation between groups
+    -   **R = 0.5082** : This indicates "good" separation between groups
     -   \*\*p-value = 0.001 - significant result
-    -   **Biological meaning**: Fish communities are well-separated between river reaches, with communities within each reach being much more similar to each other than to communities in other reaches
+    -   **Biological meaning**: Fish communities well-separated between river reaches, with communities within each reach being much more similar to each other than to communities in other reaches
 -   "Within" box is clearly lower than the "Between" box
     -   sites within same river reach tend to be more similar to each other (lower dissimilarity ranks) than sites in different reaches (higher dissimilarity ranks)

-    -   R statistic of 0.51 quantifies this separation—there's clear
+    -   R statistic of 0.51 quantifies this separation

-        differentiation, but with some overlap.
+        -   there's clear differentiation, but with some overlap.
 :::

 ::: {.column width="50%"}
 -   Interpreting R:

     -   R = 1 - Complete separation
-        -   all within-group dissimilarities are smaller than all between-group dissimilarities
+        -   all within-group dissimilarities smaller than between-group dissimilarities
     -   R \> 0.75 Well separated
     -   R \> 0.5 Separated, but overlapping
     -   R \> 0.25 Barely separated